 It can even help you to make money from your blog.
 Yes that’s right, you can make money from a blog, even while you sleep.
 Why would you want to miss out on that opportunity?

-Hello there and welcome to A Baby Boomer Bloggers site.
-I’m Lynne and I’m here to help you get started on your blogging journey.
+Hello there and welcome to my site.
+I’m Lynne and I’m here to help you get started on your marketing journey especially if you want to use your blog to market your business.

-There are lots of resources available here to help you get your blog up and running faster, so please choose where you would like to begin from the options below.
+There are lots of resources available here to help you get your blog and business up and running faster, so please choose from the resources tab .

 You might also find some of these blog posts useful: